How to Set up a Jira GitHub Integration: The Step-by-Step 2024 Guide

 The connections in Exalate use a set of sync rules to determine what to sync.
 The Basic mode has a set of predefined sync rules that allow syncing issue fields like summary, description, and comments.
 But they cannot be updated in this mode.

 To unlock Exalate’s full potential with advanced features and configurations, it’s better to use the Script mode instead.
 It gives you the flexibility of choosing what you want to sync between the 2 sides with the help of sync rules, ensuring complete autonomy.
+It is also possible to use AI with Script mode.
+We will learn more about it in the coming section.

 We will go through both configuration modes in this section.